ispras/dedoc/dedoc/pipeline/COMPONENT_QUALITY_REPORT.md

   to align best with the 91-step grid.
 On realistic skew (≤12°) coarse-3° is **exact** (35/35 on injected 0–12°).
 - **Verdict: the fix is validated** — no meaningful quality loss for real documents; the lone 38° divergence is on a
   >40° page where even the 91-step's answer is ambiguous.
 Keep coarse-3°; 2.3× faster.
+- **Follow-up (2026-07): coarse GUESS on a 512px thumbnail + full-res refine.** The coarse sweep's cost is dominated by the per-angle rotation, which scales with image size; running it on a 512px thumbnail (~7× cheaper rotations) then refining ±4° at full 1000px res recovers the exact angle.
+On the skew set it matches the 91-step *as well as* the full-res coarse (thumbnail 57/60 vs full-res 55/60 overall; 44/47 vs 45/47 on the >3° subset — the differences are on
+  >28° pages where the peak is inherently ambiguous) and is exact on realistic skew ≤12°.
+Plus the full-res rotation is skipped when best_angle==0.
+In-pipeline this halves the deskew stage (367→155 ms/page) and dropped the 297-page wall ~73→65 s. `_SKEW_COARSE_SIDE` is the thumbnail size.

 ## 6. Cross-reference — Russian recognition (colleague's labelled set, from the experiment log)